How is Coffee Decaffeinated?

 Does decaf coffee have caffeine??

 Regular coffee is a stimulant due to the level of caffeine it has in it.
-However, it is important to remember that decaf coffee is not completely caffeine free, so there is still a chance that you are going to get a lower level of that “buzz” feeling.
+However, it is important to remember that decaf coffee is not completely caffeine free, with it usually containing around 0.01% of caffeine.

 Does decaffeination affect the flavour of coffee?